chizzletaz/MilestoneProject4/TEST.md

 #### For bag.html:
 - No errors or warnings to show.
-    > I've added a product to the bag first.
+    > Note: I've added a product to the bag first.

 #### For checkout.html:
 - No errors or warnings to show.

 #### For checkout_success.html:
+- No errors or warnings to show.

 #### For contact.html:
 - No errors or warnings to show.